IgorDeSpi/IFBLH/First screen.md

 First screen Explanations
 ===

-1. In the upper left corner, you will have access to the user's personal information, in the form of a list.
+1. On the left side, you will have access to the user's personal informations, in the form of a list.
 You will have access to details such as:

 - Your own avatar
 - Your name